gazijarin/Distributed-Logging-and-Monitoring-System/documentation/roadmap.md

 - **Kafka Queue:** We want to improve our overall system peak load hardening through implementing a kafka queue architecture.

 For each of our milestones, we will conduct a thorough checking to ensure we have reached the agreed-upon goals.
-We will conduct a variety of user testing, manual testing, as well as integration testing to ensure the goals have been reached and that they work well within the existing system.
+We will conduct a variety of user testing, manual testing, as well as integration testing to ensure the agreed-upon goals have been reached and that they work well within the existing system.
 We will ask team members who did not work on a specific feature to conduct testing for that feature.